DoofDilla/dillapoe2stat/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
 DillaPoE2Stat is a Python toolkit that automates your Path of Exile 2 farming sessions.
-The refreshed `poe_stats_refactored_v2.py` script glues together OAuth-authenticated API calls, poe.ninja price lookups, inventory diffing, and session logging into a streamlined loop that you operate entirely with keyboard shortcuts.
-Whether you are min-maxing a single character or running long farming sessions, the tracker keeps consistent logs, highlights valuable drops, fires desktop toasts, and summarizes your progress at a glance with customizable ASCII theming.
+The refreshed `poe_stats_refactored_v2.py` script glues together OAuth-authenticated API calls, poe.ninja price lookups, inventory diffing, and session logging into a streamlined loop that you operate entirely with keyboard shortcuts—or let the automatic detector drive the hotkeys for you.
+Whether you are min-maxing a single character or running long farming sessions, the tracker keeps consistent logs, highlights valuable drops, fires desktop toasts, and summarizes your progress at a glance with customizable ASCII theming and a celebratory HasiSkull banner at startup.

 ## Feature Highlights
 - **Session-first workflow:** Start and finish map runs with two key presses while the tracker records runtimes, loot summaries, and session value trends automatically.
 - **Modular architecture:** Dedicated modules handle configuration, display, logging, API access, hotkeys, notifications, and analytics so you can replace or extend individual layers with minimal friction.
+- **Automatic detection:** Background log monitoring can trigger snapshots and waystone analysis as you zone so your runs log themselves while you focus on gameplay.
 - **Price intelligence:** poe.ninja data is cached and normalized for resilient lookups, ensuring consistent valuations across catalysts, runes, fragments, and more.
 - **Debug-friendly:** Toggle verbose dumps, export inventories to JSON, inspect category breakdowns mid-session without restarting the tool, or search for a single item by name.
 - **Visual polish:** ASCII footer themes, dynamic emoji detection, and comprehensive item tables make the terminal output readable even during marathon sessions.